WojciechSkumajTo/ARPattack/README.md

 ### Address Resolution Protocol

-ARP - (Address resolution protocol) is a network protocol used to map IP addresses to MAC addresses on local area networks (LAN).
+ARP - _(Address resolution protocol)_ is a network protocol used to map IP addresses to MAC addresses on local area networks _(LAN)_.
 This is necessary because many devices on a LAN, such as routers, computers communicate using MAC addresses, while communication protocols such as TCP and UDP, use IP addresses.

 The ARP protocol is a protocol found in the Data Link Layer of the ISO/OSI model.
 This layer is responsible for the transmission of data between devices on a LAN.

 ### Atak ARP spoofing

-**Atak ten składa się z dwóch faz:**
+**This attack consists of two stages:**
-1. W pierwszej fazie atakujący wysyła ofierze fałszywą odpowiedź ARP, stwierdzając, że adres MAC atakującego jest mapowany na adres IP routera.
-Pozwala to napastnikowi oszukać ofiarę, że komputer atakującego jest routerem.
+1. In the first stage, the attacker sends a fake ARP response to the victim, stating that the attacker's MAC address is mapped to the router's IP address.
+This allows the attacker to fool the victim into thinking that the attacker's computer is a router.

-2. Podczas drugiej fazy ofiara akceptuje fałszywy pakiet ARP wysłany przez atakującego i aktualizuje mapowanie w swojej tabeli ARP, aby odzwierciedlić, że adres MAC atakującego jest teraz mapowany na adres IP routera.
-Oznacza to, że ruch internetowy będzie kierowany do maszyny atakującego zamiast do routera.
+2. During the second stage, the victim accepts the fake ARP packet sent by the attacker and updates the mapping in its ARP table to reflect that the attacker's MAC address is now mapped to the router's IP address.
+This means that Internet traffic will be routed to the attacker's machine instead of the router.

-Jeśli atakujący też chce przechwycić ruch internetowy przeznaczony dla ofiary, musi również oszukać router, aby przesłał mu ruch ofiary.
-Dlatego atakujący musi stworzyć fałszywy pakiet ARP wskazujący, że adres IP ofiary jest mapowany na adres MAC atakującego.
-Dzięki temu atakujący może przechwycić i zbadać przychodzący ruch internetowy, a następnie przekazać ten ruch ofierze.
+If the attacker also wants to intercept Internet traffic destined for the victim, he must also trick the router into sending the victim's traffic to him.
+Therefore, the attacker must create a fake ARP packet indicating that the victim's IP address is mapped to the attacker's MAC address.
+This allows the attacker to intercept and examine incoming Internet traffic and then forward that traffic to the victim.

 ## Description

-`arpSpoof.py` - narzędzie, które zostało opracowywane, umożliwia generowanie i wysyłanie sfałszowanych pakietów ARP do różnych urządzeń znajdujących się w sieci, takich jak ofiara, router lub serwer.
-Celem ataku jest manipulowanie tabelą ARP w celu uzyskania kontroli nad ruchem sieciowym.
-Po zakończeniu ataku, narzędzie automatycznie przywraca tabelę ARP do stanu pierwotnego, aby uniknąć wykrycia a także dalszych problemów związanych siecią.
+`arpSpoof.py` - a tool that has been developed, enables the generation and sending of forged ARP packets to various devices on the network, such as the victim, router or server.
+The goal of the attack is to manipulate the ARP table in order to gain control over network traffic.
+Once the attack is complete, the tool automatically restores the ARP table to its original state to avoid detection and also further network-related problems.

 ## Requirements: